Cambly Review 2026: Is It Worth It for English Learners?

 Tips for Getting the Most Out of Cambly

 - Try multiple tutors early on.
 Every tutor has a different style, accent, and personality.
 Spend your first few sessions sampling different tutors to find ones you click with.
+Once you find 3-4 favorites, bookmark them for regular sessions.

 - Come with topics in mind.
 Free conversation works best when you have something to talk about.
 Current events, your work, hobbies, or questions about English idioms are all good starting points.
+The research on bilingual education shows that learners progress faster when they discuss topics they genuinely care about.

 - Review your recordings.
 This is one of Cambly's most underused features.
 Watching yourself speak English (even if it's uncomfortable) helps you notice patterns — filler words, pronunciation habits, or grammar mistakes you repeat.